<< Go Back up to Region ‘Los Angeles: Downtown’

 The current marquee dates from 1941 when RKO updated the original late 1920s marquee.
 This was in line with many other theatres where marquees were redesigned to be more noticeable to people driving past the theatre in automobiles.

 The Needleman family has owned the building since 1964, and in 2001 a major refurbishment was undertaken such that the Orpheum is now arguably the best-preserved theatre of its era in Los Angeles.
-Its refurbishment has led to other theatre managers realizing there is an audience on Broadway and from the wider Los Angeles area.
+Its refurbishment has led to other theatre managers realizing there is an audience on Broadway and from the wider Los Angeles area, in addition to the Orpheum being one of the most filmed theatres in the United States.

 The Orpheum has hosted some of the most famous names in show business including burlesque queen Sally Rand, the Marx Brothers, Judy Garland, Will Rogers, plus jazz greats Lena Horne, Ella Fitzgerald, and Duke Ellington.